5queezer/horoskop/README.md

-# horoskop
+# Horoskop
 Horoscope web scraper

-Scrapes the content from these Web Services:
+Scrape the content of these web services and output the result as YAML

 - Krone.at
 - Astroportal
 - Astrowoche.de